Official US Government Icon

 A special event tour is a type of public charter that is organized for the purpose of attending a sporting, social, religious, educational, cultural, political, or other event of a special nature and limited duration, which exists for reasons separate from the air transportation itself – for example, a tour operator who sells admission to college and/or professional sporting events, the Olympics, concerts, or other events along with air transportation to the event.

-• Note: For these charters, the operator of the tour/event must make it clear that the charter flight includes admission to the event.
+• Note: For these charters, the operator of the tour/event must make it clear that the package includes the charter flight and admission to the event.

 Advertising a Special Event Tour